RussOakham/wanderlust-recipes/README.md

 The site is created to engage users of all ages and backgrounds, so is branded in a light, clean and neutral style.
 Additionally, the term 'Wanderlust' is defined as a ['lust for wandering'](https://www.merriam-webster.com/dictionary/wanderlust), so styling elements have been chosen to promote curiosity and exploration.

-I have used HTML, CSS, JavaScript and Python to build the site, ensuring it is fully reponsive to user interaction on their chosen device.
+I have used HTML, CSS, JavaScript and Python to build the site, ensuring it is fully responsive to user interaction on their chosen device.

 ## **Deployed site**
 The live website can be found at the following link; [Wanderlust Recipes](https://wanderlust-recipes.herokuapp.com/).